sjsidjain213/SIHDemoDocs/README.md

     2.getSingleProject -> retrive any particular project from database on the basis of name.
     3.getAllProject -> retrive all project.
     4. upsertEncyptPassword -> update or insert **encrypted** password
+    5. extractZipFile -> for Extracting data out of zipfile uploaded by user
-    4. Improve any exsisting method
+    6. Improve any exsisting method

     you can all also add any other method if you think it will be required